-Experience as an employee of a California County Assessor's Office or the California Board of Equalization in setting forth opinions of value of real property for tax purposes may be counted towards work experience (see Documenting Experience on page 16).
+Experience as an employee of a California County Assessor's Office or the California Board of Equalization in setting forth opinions of value of real property for tax purposes may be counted towards work experience (see Documenting Experience on page 15).

 Effective January 1, 2005, verification of work experience by affidavit is no longer acceptable.
 All applicants for Category 9 experience must document their work experience on the Log of Appraisal Experience (REA 3004) and the Experience Log Summary (REA 3005) forms.
-In addition, two work samples from the two most recent years of appraisal experience must be submitted to OREA for this category.
+OREA will select work samples from the Log of Appraisal Experience (RE 3004).